lollipopkit/sysinfo-api/readme.md

 **English** | [中文](readme-zh.md)

-A high-performance system information monitoring API server built with Rust using the ntex framework and sysinfo library.
+A high-performance system information monitoring API server built with Rust using the axum framework and sysinfo library.

 ## Quick Start